So, you want to be a Resource Economics Major?

 What Fields May I Study in Resource Economics?

-Resource Economics has three options: Consumer and Family Economics, Managerial Economics in Food and Resource Industries, and Environmental and Natural Resource Economics.
+Resource Economics has three options: Consumer and Family Economics, Environmental and Natural Resource Economics and Managerial Economics.
 Descriptions of the options can be found here.

 What is My Best Source for Information?